 Review of Lord of the Glens

 The cruise ship Lord of the Glens was built in Greece in 1985 and initially named "MS Victoria" (until September 1999).
 Between 1999-2000, the vessel was named "Victoria 2".
-Neither the boat nor the voyage are appropriate for young kids.
+Neither the boat nor the voyage is appropriate for young kids.
 Most passengers are between 45-65 years old, enjoy the refined onboard atmosphere and gourmet dining, want to learn about the history of visited regions, and don't mind dressing up for the Captain's Dinner.

 History - construction and ownership

-Due to the ship's small width (34 ft / 10 m) and navigation's meandering nature, the vessel is quipped with dual propulsion with bow thrusters.
+Due to the ship's small width (34 ft / 10 m) and navigation's meandering nature, the vessel is equipped with dual propulsion with bow thrusters.
 This allows it to be controlled not only from the Navigation Bridge but from its side-wings as well.
-This allows the Captain to easily manoeuvre it into very tight locks.
+This allows the Captain to easily maneuver it into very tight locks.
 The whole cruise ship is air-conditioned and heated.

 The Lord of the Glens cruise ship is owned by the UK-based Magna Carta Steamship Company.
-The vessel is also operated under charter by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - an US non-profit institution for science and education).
+The vessel is also operated under charter by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).